MehradSm/Integrating-Stat-ML/README.md

-# Integrating Statistical and Machine Learning Approaches to Identify Receptive Field Structure in Neural Populations
+# Integrating Statistical and Machine Learning Approaches for Neural Coding